3D display: Volumetric display

-Light field display
+Light field / holographic display

-A light field display tries to recreate a "light field" on the surface of the display.
-In contrast to a 2D display which shows a distinct color on each pixel, a light field display shows a distinct color on each pixel for each direction that the light ray emits to.
+A light field display recreates a portion of a light field on the surface of the display.
+In contrast to a 2D display which shows a distinct color on each pixel, a light field display shows a distinct color for each ray.
 This way, eyes from different positions will see different pictures on the display, creating parallax and thus creating a sense of 3D.
 A light field display is like a glass window, people see 3D objects behind the glass, despite that all light rays they see come from (through) the glass.

+The light field in front of the display can be created in two ways: 1) by emitting different light rays in different directions at each point on the display; 2) by recreating a wavefront in front of the display.
+Displays using the first method are called ray-based or light field displays.
+Displays using the second method are called wavefront-based or holographic displays.
+Wavefront-based displays work in the same way as holograms.
+Compared to ray-based displays, a wavefront-based display not only reconstructs the light field, but also reconstructs the curvature of the plane waves, and the phase differences of the waves in different directions.

+Integral photography is one of the ray-based methods with full-parallax information.
+However, there are also ray-based techniques developed with horizontal-parallax-only.

 Holographic displays

 Holographic display is a display technology that has the ability to provide all four eye mechanisms: binocular disparity, motion parallax, accommodation and convergence.
 The 3D objects can be viewed without wearing any special glasses and no visual fatigue will be caused to human eyes.

-In 2013, a Silicon valley Company LEIA Inc started manufacturing holographic displays well suited for mobile devices (watches, smartphones or tablets) using a multi-directional backlight and allowing a wide full-parallax angle view to see 3D content without the need of glasses.
+In 2013, a Silicon valley Company LEIA Inc started manufacturing autostereoscopic displays marketed as holographic display for mobile devices (watches, smartphones or tablets) using a multi-directional backlight and allowing a wide full-parallax angle view to see 3D content.
 Their first product was part of a mobile phone (Red Hydrogen One) and later on in their own Android tablet.